FeliciaGartzLevin/Hanger-mngmnt/README.md

 # Hangry Food Guide App made by Group 3

+An app that acts as a food guide for those moments when you're "hangry" but don't know where to eat or just need some coffee/tea.

+I was working on this project together with the eminent @albinario and @andrenormanlang See commits for who worked on what.

+## Screenshots from the app

 ![](https://utbweb.its.ltu.se/~anolan-1/medieinstitutet/screenshots-readmes-github/hanger-mgmt-1.png)

 ![](https://utbweb.its.ltu.se/~anolan-1/medieinstitutet/screenshots-readmes-github/hanger-mgmt-2.png)

 ![](https://utbweb.its.ltu.se/~anolan-1/medieinstitutet/screenshots-readmes-github/hanger-mgmt-3.png)

-An app that acts as a food guide for those moments when you're "hangry" but don't know where to eat or just need some coffee/tea.

 ## Technical Requirements